How to accept cryptocurrency payments as a business (2026 Guide)

 Introduction

-How to accept cryptocurrency payments as a business
+How to accept cryptocurrency payments as a business (9 steps)

 Step 1 - Select your provider

-You'll want to make sure you select a provider with the the right technology, global network and compliance and risk controls to deliver effectively on your needs.
+You'll want to make sure you select a provider with the right technology, global network and compliance and risk controls to deliver effectively on your needs.
 Take a look at this practical checklist, for key evaluation criteria and questions to ask potential crypto processing providers, covering:

 • Fees and rates